Jewish chief dismayed by Muslim reaction to Hamas attack – DW – 10/20/2023

 "There is no need to be afraid as a Jew or Jewish person in Germany," Shuster said.
 "The security authorities have been strengthening security measures in terms of personnel and technology at Jewish institutions for four years now."

-Still, he said, the Israel-Hamas war was having an impact on Jews in Germany, where there was an increased sense of insecurity and fear.
+Still, he said, the Israel-Hamas war has impacted Jews in Germany, where there was an increased sense of insecurity and fear.

 Jewish pupils stay away from school

-After Islamist groups called for a worldwide day of protest on October 13 in support of the Palestinian people, the number of Jewish students going to school that day plummeted, he noted.
+After Islamist groups called for a worldwide day of protest on October 13 in support of the Palestinian people, he noted that the number of Jewish students going to school that day plummeted.

 "That particularly shocked me that the Jewish schools in Frankfurt and Berlin had very few students," Schuster said.
 "So there was a real fear among parents."